 - Have outstanding expertise and reputation in lung cancer information and research

 - Have special expertise in any of the following: lung cancer risk reduction, early detection, diagnosis, staging, treatment, stigma, and patient support

-- Can deliver lung cancer education to patients and/or providers
+- Can deliver lung cancer education to individuals with lung cancer and/or providers

 - Can deliver lung cancer screening services